mariascrs/mariascrs.github.io/service.md

 * [UCL Information Security Seminars](https://sec.cs.ucl.ac.uk/seminars/), co-organised the UCL Information Security seminar series (2020-2024).

 ### Conferences and Workshops
+* [Women & Allies in Cryptography Workshop](https://wainc-ec2026.sciencesconf.org/), co-organising as an affliate event at Eurocrypt 2026 in Rome, Italy.
 * [The Isogeny Club Brainstorm Days 2026](https://isogeny.club/eurocrypt), co-organising as an affliate event at Eurocrypt 2026 in Rome, Italy.
 * [Decrypting Diversity Summit](https://decryptingdiversity.com/), co-organised a summit with the goal of promoting diversity, inclusion, and gender equality within the cryptography community.
 * [The Isogeny Club Brainstorm Days 2025](https://isogeny.club/eurocrypt), co-organised as an affliate event at Eurocrypt 2025 in Madrid, Spain.
 * **The Isogeny Club Brainstorm Days 2024**, co-organised as an affliate event at Eurocrypt 2024 in Zurich, Switzerland.
 * [CrossFyre '23](https://sites.google.com/view/crossfyre2023/), co-organised as an affliate event at Eurocrypt 2023 in Lyon, France.

+### Association
+* [Women & Allies in Cryptography Association](https://www.womenincryptography.com/association/)), a member of the Collegial Council.

 ## Outreach Talks